 Otherwise this product is shaping up to be the HG moisturiser I have been searching for, for a very long time!
 Thank you PC

 I have weird skin.
 It's dry, and I know this for a fact, but recently whenever I use something with lots of glycerin in it, my skin becomes SO shiny and heavy feeling, it's like nothing absorbs.
 This doesn't happen as much if I'm in a properly air conditioned place 24/7, but that's not often.
 I'm usually somewhere with high humidity, and glycerin just attracts way too much moisture, let alone in a formula already made to moisturize dry skin.
-This is where this Hydralight moisturizer comes in - it contains a lot less glycerin than most moisturizers I've see, and I wanted to see if that really is the culprit.
+This is where this Hydralight comes in - it contains a lot less glycerin than most moisturizers I see, and I wanted to see if that really is the culprit.
 Even though it's recommended for normal, combination, and oily skin, it's summer, so I might be able to get away using something lighter, and something lighter might help with sweating or applying sunscreen on top of it (you know they all claim to be invisible but that's not always the case).
-Hydralight claims to a "Light-as-water texture", "Soft matte finish won't make skin look or feel greasy" "silky matte finish", "excellent under makeup".
-The formula also looks like it has a lot of "texture enhancers", things that may not be really anti-aging and antioxidant, like a large amount of silicones and thickeners.
+It claims a "Light-as-water texture", "Soft matte finish won't make skin look or feel greasy" "silky matte finish", "excellent under makeup".
+The formula also looks like it has a lot of texture enhancers, like a large amount of silicones and thickeners.

 PROS: Wow... this definitely does what it says.
 It is matte in look and feel.
 Honestly, I'm shocked because I'm not used to anything like this.
 It's not a good finish for my dry skin, but for the summer and fact that I use sunscreen regularly, it does its job.
 It really absorbs/dries quickly, like less than 10 minutes and ready for the next layer.
-It's also not unlike other moisturizers that feel ok on my skin at first, but then turn into oil central (CeraVe PM + lotion).
+It's also not like other moisturizers that feel ok on my skin at first, but then turn into oil central (CeraVe PM + lotion).
 It has a texture that is light and easily spreadable, identical to Paula's Earth Sourced Moisturizer - it's not thin, and it's not thick, but spreading it on the skin, it just has a lack of "drag" and way it thins itself out.
 I feel like I don't need to use a lot.
-It also doesn't cause breakouts, in fact my skin has been looking a bit nicer and smooth since I started using this.
+It also doesn't cause breakouts, in fact my skin has been looking a bit nicer... dare I say brighter and and smoother since I started using this.